-The requirements of a reverse mortgage normally include being sixty-two or older, using the home as your primary residence, and holding a low remaining mortgage balance or having paid it off.
+The requirements of a reverse mortgage typically are being sixty-two or older, using the house as your main residence, and holding a low remaining mortgage balance or having paid it off.

 Do you have a question regarding a mortgage program?